moorthynair/Automated-agriculture-fire-event-detector/README.md

 ## Okay Now try running the code all together.
 Access to [all in one code.](https://github.com/moorthynair/Automated-Agriculture-fire-event-detector/blob/main/All%20in%20one%20code.py)

 Have a look at the final informations/folders that shall be generated in the path provided by the user after running the program [Click here](https://github.com/moorthynair/Automated-Agriculture-fire-event-detector/blob/main/Final%20Path.png)

+### Please note that the area of interest, shapefiles used here are pertaining to Bihar State (India).
+You many modify the area of interest accordingly